 The Zimmerly property (in the foreground) in the Columbia River Gorge National Scenic Area.
 (Image by Brady Holden)

-Friends works to stop one of the largest and longest-running land use violations in the history of the National Scenic Area.
+Friends works to stop the largest and longest-running land use violation in the history of the National Scenic Area.

 From 2017 to 2020, illegal mining on the Zimmerly property in southeast Clark County, just inside the gateway to the Washington side of the Columbia River Gorge National Scenic Area, harmed Gorge lands, waterbodies, and wildlife, as well as the surrounding community, on a daily basis.
 The unpermitted Zimmerly gravel pit, located just north of Steigerwald Lake National Wildlife Refuge, has been one of the largest and longest-running land use violations in the history of the National Scenic Area.
 Clark County officials, Columbia River Gorge Commission officials, the Clark County Superior Court, and the Washington Court of Appeals have all agreed with Friends of the Columbia Gorge that the mining activities on the Zimmerly property were illegal.

-Now, in 2023, Zimmerly seeks permits from Clark County to resume mining at this site, but without the comprehensive environmental review required by law.
-In addition, Zimmerly proposes a mining "haul road" in a residential area where mining uses are prohibited.
-Meanwhile, Zimmerly and the Nutter Corporation continue pushing meritless arguments through litigation in a last-ditch effort to force new mining at the site without any land use permits at all.
+From 2020 to 2023, Zimmerly's attorney sought land use permits from Clark County to resume mining at the site, but without the comprehensive environmental review required by law.
+In addition, the land use application proposed a mining "haul road" in a residential area where mining uses are prohibited.
+In 2023, Clark County denied the land use application.
+In 2024, the County's decision is on appeal to the Gorge Commission.

 In 2017, after a twenty-year period with little to no mining activity on the Zimmerly property, the Nutter Corporation began mining the property without the required land use permits, harming Gorge resources and the surrounding community.
 In 2019, the Columbia River Gorge Commission held that Nutter and Zimmerly were violating the National Scenic Area rules by conducting mining activities without the required permits.
 Despite six separate Clark County enforcement orders plus the Gorge Commission's ruling, Nutter and Zimmerly continued their unlawful mining activities well into 2020.